Round 2 - Now Accepting Applications

 - Facility Address

 - Total Students Enrolled in Pre-K, Kindergarten and Grades 1-5

-- Current number of operational drinking water fixtures
+- Number of operational drinking water fountains

-- Number of requested fixtures
+- Number of requested filtered bottle filling stations

 - Does the school rely on bottled water?

 - Does the school have a lead service line?